birdflop/performance-dataset/README.md

 - tokens
 - messages
 - usernames and UUIDs
+- plugins present in fewer than 5 spark reports

 # Information Collection
 All information is collected from the Birdflop [performance-analyzing Discord bot](https://github.com/birdflop/botflop) and our free online resources permitting Spark and Timings analysis on [our website](https://birdflop.com/), including the APIs for our resources.
 All information is processed in accordance with our [privacy policy](https://birdflop.com/privacy).